-NOTE : Apache Zeppelin is an Apache2 License Software.
-Any contributions to Zeppelin (Source code, Documents, Image, Website) means you agree with license all your contributions as Apache2 License.
+Apache Zeppelin (incubating) is an Apache2 License Software.
+Any contribution to Zeppelin (Source code, Documents, Image, Website) means you agree license all your contributions as Apache2 License.

-Here are some tools you will need to build and test Zeppelin.
+Here are some things you will need to do to build and test Zeppelin.

 You are free to use whatever IDE you prefer, or your favorite command line editor.

-First of all, you need Zeppelin source code.
-The official location of Zeppelin is http://git.apache.org/zeppelin.git.
+First of all, you need the Zeppelin source code.
+The official location for Zeppelin is https://github.com/apache/incubator-zeppelin

 Get the source code on your development machine using git.

-You may also want to develop against a specific branch.
-For example, for branch-0.5.6
+You may also want to develop against a specific release.
+For example, for branch-0.1

-Apache Zeppelin follows Fork & Pull as a source control workflow.
-If you want to not only build Zeppelin but also make any changes, then you need to fork Zeppelin github mirror repository and make a pull request.
+If you want not only build Zeppelin but also make changes, then you need to fork Zeppelin repository and make pull request.

 To skip test